ProfPorkins/GameTech/doc/Multiplayer/Multiplayer-Step-4.md

 Stepping through this diagram we see the following key elements...

 1. The server simulation rate is half that of the client.
 For example, the client might be simulating 60 times per second, while the server is simulating 30 times per second.
-1. (ClientA) Immediately after the user provides a thrust input, the player's ship movement can be predicted based on momentum, moving the ship to (0, 1).
+1. (Client A) Immediately after the user provides a thrust input, the player's ship movement can be predicted based on momentum, moving the ship to (0, 1).
 At the same time, the thrust input is sent to the server.
-1. (Server) Receives the thrust input from ClientA, updates the ship momentum based on the thrust and begins simulating movement based on the momentum.
+1. (Server) Receives the thrust input from Client A, updates the ship momentum based on the thrust and begins simulating movement based on the momentum.
 Due to the slower simulation rate, more movement occurs.
-1. (ClientA) Another simulation step, moving the ship to (0, 2).
+1. (Client A) Another simulation step, moving the ship to (0, 2).
-1. (Server) Sends updated game state to both ClientA and ClientB
+1. (Server) Sends updated game state to both Client A and Client B
-1. (ClientA) Receives the updated game state and reconciles the authoritative momentum from the server.
+1. (Client A) Receives the updated game state and reconciles the authoritative momentum from the server.
 Movement of the ship is predicted, moving to (0, 3).
-1. (ClientB) At the same time as ClientA, momentum is updated from the server for ClientA's ship, and movement is predicted to (0, 1).
+1. (Client B) At the same time as Client A, momentum is updated from the server for Client A's ship, and movement is predicted to (0, 1).
-1. (Server) At the same time as ClientA and ClientB, the server simulates its next step, moving ClientA's ship to (0, 4).
+1. (Server) At the same time as Client A and Client B, the server simulates its next step, moving Client A's ship to (0, 4).
-1. (ClientA) Based on momentum predicts the ship moving to (0, 4).
+1. (Client A) Based on momentum predicts the ship moving to (0, 4).
-1. (ClientB) At the same time as ClientA, predicts the ship moving to (0, 2).
+1. (Client B) At the same time as Client A, predicts the ship moving to (0, 2).
-1. (Server) Sends updated game state to both ClientA and ClientB
+1. (Server) Sends updated game state to both Client A and Client B
-1. (ClientA) Receives the updated game state and reconciles the authoritative momentum from the server.
+1. (Client A) Receives the updated game state and reconciles the authoritative momentum from the server.
 Movement of the ship is predicted, moving to (0, 5).
-1. (ClientB) At the same time as ClientA, momentum is updated from the server for ClientA's ship, and movement is predicted to (0, 3).
+1. (Client B) At the same time as Client A, momentum is updated from the server for Client A's ship, and movement is predicted to (0, 3).